- Current rules

 (b) at least 96 credit points (normally 16 units) completed at Level 2 and Level 3, including at least 36 credit points (normally 6 units) at Level 3; and

-(c) a degree-specific major for the BP012 - Bachelor of Philosophy, Politics and Economics chosen from the list below:
+(c) a degree-specific major for the BP012 - Bachelor of Philosophy, Politics and Economics :

-(d) a degree-specific major for the BP002 - Bachelor of Commerce chosen from the list below:
+(d) a degree-specific major for the BP002 - Bachelor of Commerce except the majors listed below:

 and(e) any relevant foundation units.